Changes to distribution of command line

 From SQL Compare 10.2.0.1337, the licensing model for the SQL Compare command line has changed.
-You can now buy a DLM Automation license (available as part of the SQL Toolbelt) which lets you use all Redgate's command line tools as part of an automated process.
-For more information, see DLM Automation and SQL Toolbelt.
+You can now buy a DLM Automation Suite license which lets you use Redgate's SQL Server command line tools as part of an automated process.
+For more information, see DLM Automation Suite.

 How does this affect my licensing?

 Under the Comparison SDK license, you are allowed to distribute up to 10 copies of the command line version of SQL Compare with your own custom application.

 If you are distributing the command line version to use with your own custom application (or you were previously distributing the command line), please contact our Sales team for assistance.
 You can then obtain the new DLM Automation Suite that is required to run the distributed command line version of SQL Compare.

 Does that mean my Professional version of SQL Compare will no longer allow me to use the command line?

 No. The SQL Compare Professional license still allows you to run the command line on your own machine.
 However, a DLM Automation Suite license is needed for deploying the command line to machines which are not your own, such as build servers.